fazo96/ipfs-drive/README.md

 #### Next Release

-This is other stuff I'd like to implement before releasing the next version.
+This is stuff I'd like to implement next.

-- improve performance in huge folders (maybe with infinite scroll).
-Improve item metadata analysis
+- improve performance in huge folders somehow
+- report progress in the most detailed way possibile during IPFS operations
+- handle errors as much as possible
+- remove sourcemaps from prod release

 ### Additional feature wishlist

 This is what I'd like to work on next, in no particular order:

 - write tests
-- configurable download strategy: currently uses client side download with js-ipfs.
-It should also allow HTTP downloads via gateway.
-On firefox disable client side downloads
+- "upload" local files
+- configurable download strategy (streaming via js or http via gateway)
 - configurable connectivity to go-ipfs for persistence and an overall improved experience
-- report progress in the most detailed way possibile during IPFS operations
 - IPNS support, of course the underlying ipfs implementation must support it
 - splitting the JS to avoid 6MB brick and maybe to better share code between versions.
 It should incrementally load the app
 - offline support with service workers
-- "upload" local files
 - some way to check for updates reliably, probably an OrbitDB Feed
 - show bitswap stats and maybe some kind of controls over IPFS
 - load google static assets stuff (fonts) locally or from ipfs links